idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

   public_key: "DERIVED_PUBLIC_KEY",
 }

-// Will return a tuple with the human and the wallet associated to the human. const [profile, wallet] = await createHuman(issuerConfig, human, walletPayload);
+// Will return a tuple with the human profile first then the wallet associated to the human. const [profile, wallet] = await createHuman(issuerConfig, human, walletPayload);
 ```